vsingh55/3-tier-Architecture-Deployment-across-Multiple-Environments/README.md

 ## Skills Gained

-By working on the YelpCamp Deploy Trio project, you will gain valuable experience in:
+By working on the this project, you will gain valuable experience in:

 - Setting up CI/CD pipelines using Jenkins.
 - Containerizing applications with Docker.